 Q: What naturally kills bad bacteria in the gut?

-Berberine is a natural antimicrobial that helps reduce bad bacteria without disrupting the balance of good microbes.
-Made even more powerful by being charged with ignitons, Berberine is included as one of the key ingredients in the proven IgniLongevity formulation.
-According to a peer-reviewed, placebo-controlled study, igniton-charged ingredients have been clinically proven to be significantly more effective than the same ingredients that were not charged with ignitons.
+Berberine has natural antimicrobial properties that help support a reduction of bad bacteria without disrupting the balance of good microbes.** Made even more powerful after being charged with ignitons, Berberine is included as one of the key ingredients in the winning IgniLongevity formulation.
+According to a placebo-controlled study published in a peer-reviewed journal, igniton-charged ingredients have been shown to be significantly more effective than the same ingredients that were not charged with ignitons.**

 Optimize Your Gut, Brain, and Body